hardbyte/python-evnex/README.md

 ### Making a new release

 What ends up on PyPi is what really matters.
+Creating a release in GitHub should trigger a release workflow that builds and publishes to PyPi.

-Update the version in `pyproject.toml`, build and publish with poetry:
+To manually release, update the version in `pyproject.toml`, build and publish with poetry:

 ```shell
 poetry build